kk-engineer/itkaran/README.md

-# itkaran
+# Resume Kumar Karan
-This is a sample page for my website www.itkaran.in
+This is my professional profile page.